Bugs, Rugs, and Storage. What You Need To Know.

 Floors, furniture, fabrics, carpeting – it all needs to be cleaned.

-But quarterly rug owners should be more invasive with their dusting, and with the upholstery attachment on their vacuum – or if they have a canister vacuum – pull back the corners of rugs and vacuum the floor underneath and the back of the rug corners.
+Quarterly rug owners should be more invasive with their dusting, and with the upholstery attachment on their vacuum – or if they have a canister vacuum – pull back the corners of rugs and vacuum the floor underneath and the back of the rug corners very thoroughly.
+Moth larvae can look like sticky lint, so it is easy to miss it under the rug.

 Carpet beetles and moths like to settle around the edges of rugs, and usually will eat from the backside of the rug where it’s dark and undisturbed.

-A quarterly “dust and disturb” routine will keep them from finding the rug a nice place to sit.
-They want to place their eggs in a safe spot to have a meal as they grow.
+A quarterly “dust and disturb” routine will keep them from finding the rug a nice place to sit and eat.
+They want to place their eggs in a safe spot to have a meal as they move from cocoon to their larvae worm phase.

 If you disturb them, they will move somewhere else.

 Rugs under regular foot traffic should be washed every 18-24 months.
-If the foot traffic is heavy (or there are pets and kids on the rug a lot) then once a year is recommended.
+If the foot traffic is heavy (or there are continual pets and kids on the rug) then once a year is recommended.
 If the rug gets light or no traffic and is regularly vacuumed, then closer to 3 years is not unreasonable.

 Rugs that are regularly washed rarely have bug problems, because nothing is more DISTURBING to bugs than having the rug rolled up and taken on a trip for a full service wash.